baliashok/Machine-Learning/README.md

 # Machine-Learning
-Repositorie related to the Python machine learning library.
+Repositories related to the Python machine learning library.